 by MedPlus Team, March 24, 2017

-Everyone?s nutritional requirements and preferences are different depending on their goals, type of exercises they select, and various other factors like muscle build-up, weight loss and fitness level.
-But generally, pre-workout foods provide fuel for the workout and tend to be carbohydrate rich, while post workout foods are rich in protein for muscle repair and recovery.
-Here?s a list of easily available and easy to prepare choices for individuals who are not on any structured dietary regimen.
+Everyone’s nutritional requirements and preferences are different depending on their goals, the type of exercises they select, and various other factors like muscle build-up, weight loss, and fitness level.
+But generally, pre-workout foods provide fuel for the workout and tend to be carbohydrate-rich, while post-workout foods are rich in protein for muscle repair and recovery.
+Here’s a list of easily available and easy to prepare choices for individuals who are not on any structured dietary regimen.

 Pre-workout foods will give you more energy.
 A combination of carbs and protein is recommended for pre-workout meals.
 Fat can also be beneficial, but if consumed it should be done at least two hours before exercise.
 A simple rule for the balance of carbohydrates, proteins, and fat in the meal would be a ratio of 4:2:1 respectively.

 This miracle fruit has natural sugars, carbohydrates, and potassium.
 It provides more energy than caffeine and boosts your glycogen stores.
 They can be eaten fresh or can be combined with a salad.
 A banana shake without added sugar will also do.

 Black beans are a good source of protein, rice gives carbohydrates, and vegetables keep you refreshed.
 This perfect combo can provide you with amino acids to promote muscle anabolism and is also a slow-releasing source of energy.
 This kind of meal is ideally consumed 2 to 3 hours before a workout.